Windfisch/factorio-bot/README.md

 Interacting with Factorio isn't too easy.
-Factorio is [moddable](lua-api.factorio.com) with [Lua](https://www.lua.org) (good), but due to how it's working internally, a lot of I/O functions are disabled.
+Factorio is [moddable](lua-api.factorio.com) with [Lua](https://www.lua.org) (good), but due to how it's working internally, a lot of I/O functions are disabled (bad).

 We're basically forced to do the following: